tobiaskortus/covid19-search/web_application/backend/README.md

 ### Ad-hoc search

-**Description:** returns a subset of valid documents as well as suitable keyphrases based on a given query as well as additional information.
+**Description:** returns a subset of valid documents as well as suitable keyphrases based on a given query.

 ```javascript
 app.get('/search', (req, res) => {...}